himanshi1505/RustLab290/README.md

-# COP290 Project: Spreadsheet Programin Rust
+# COP290 Project: Spreadsheet Program in Rust

 This project is a spreadsheet Program which can be run using terminal or using website implemented in Rust.